Marlboro High School: Business Administration Magnet Program

-The Business Administration Magnet Program, currently located at Marlboro High School, offers a four-year program of study to a limited number of academically motivated students who wish to develop their interests in the areas of business and management.
+The Business Administration Magnet Program at Marlboro High School offers a four-year program of study to a limited number of academically motivated students who wish to develop their interests in the areas of business and management.
 The program is focused through the study of targeted courses, which include finance, management, economics, law, and computer technology.

 Students are encouraged to apply and practice the academic knowledge gained in the classroom through participation in various competitions sponsored by the Future Business Leaders of America and the Federal Reserve Bank.
 These co-curricular activities, as well as other opportunities afforded by our close proximity to financial and corporate institutions in the greater metropolitan area, play an integral role in students' personal and academic growth.
 Students will be prepared to attend a college or university with a foundation secured in human relations skills, rigorous academic training, and an appreciation for both social and ethical responsibility.